-After reading a rather interesting article titled “Why Aren’t Classical Statues Very Well Endowed”, it had me looking back through my photos of my trip to Florence, Italy.
-Check out the article.
+Male statues can be found throughout many countries.
+But, after reading a rather interesting article about male statues, titled “Why Aren’t Classical Statues Very Well Endowed”, it had me looking back through my photos of my trip to Florence, Italy.
+The article, in part sets out:

 Now obviously, the Statue of David is not in these photos as you can’t take photos in the museum.

 The Piazza della Signoria has been the centre of political life in Florence since the 14th century.
 The Palazzo Vecchio Museum and Tower overlook the square.
 The sculptures in Piazza della Signoria are full of political and contradictory connotations.